 - Hand sewing needle

-PLEASE NOTE!
-Fabric requirements are based on a width of 150 cm (59″).
-If your fabric is narrower, you may need more fabric!
+Important: Fabric requirements are based on a fabric width of 150 cm (59″).
+If your fabric is narrower, additional yardage may be required.

-Download the free PDF sewing pattern…
+Download the free PDF sewing patternโฆ

-… and once you’re done, share a photo of you wearing proudly your new handmade blouse with #unfetteredpatterns or tag us @unfetteredpatterns!
+โฆ and once youโre done, share a photo of you wearing proudly your new handmade blouse with #unfetteredpatterns or tag us @unfetteredpatterns!

 Need help to print your pattern?
 Check our detailed tutorial here!
 Also, find out how you can customize your pattern for A0 printers and projectors here.